Today I’d like to share a meditation for difficult times [script is below].

 By connecting to the present moment, I gave my mind a break from stressful thoughts and anxiety.
 It was the beginning of my recovery.
 One single moment of mindfulness was the way how I got through life’s challenge at that time.
 Of course, I didn’t heal immediately.
 It took time.
 But that moment when I connected with the grass under my feet was the first step—and the first step is always the most important.

-Now that I give online meditation lessons, I am lucky to be able to show others how to use meditation for hard times in life.
+Now that I give private meditation online meditation lessons, I am lucky to be able to help others through their darkest moment.

 1: Towards the neurobiology of emotional body language, B De Gelder – Nature Reviews Neuroscience, 2006